dankleeman/stably-discordant-server/README.md

 	poetry install

 ### Windows
-A user may run the following steps manually or if they have `make` installed they may run `make setup.windows`.
+A user may run the following steps manually or if they have `make` installed they may run `make setup`.

 	python3 -m pip install poetry
 	poetry install